Back to Blog

 • Paper (for drawing architectures)

-StudyTech + Active Recall
+StudyTech AI + Active Recall

-StudyTech is built around active recall principles:
+StudyTech AI is built around active recall principles:

 1. AI Gap Assessment - Identifies what you need to recall